weacast/weacast-docs/docs/architecture/global-architecture.md

 The above example will proxy the request `/api/service/1` to `http://my.service.com/api/1`.

 However, all of this requires manual work, creates a tight coupling with your underlying infrastructure and will not allow auto-scaling unless you have some discovery mechanism.
 You can make each instance automatically aware of others instances to distribute services and related events using [feathers-distributed](https://github.com/kalisio/feathers-distributed).
+This is the reason why the [weacast-api](https://github.com/weacast/weacast-api) module provides you with a ready-to-go microservice backend to expose the services you'd like to using [feathers-distributed](https://github.com/kalisio/feathers-distributed) by default.

 ### Distributed forecast data processing